 A capstone course that integrates concepts of pathology, physical therapy interventions and data collection across the lifespan.
-In addition the PTA's role in health, wellness and prevention; reintegration, and physical therapy interventions for special patient 524-150, 10-524-151.
+In addition the PTA's role in health, wellness and prevention; reintegration, and physical therapy interventions for special patient populations will be addressed.